maroontress/CuiMallet.CSharp/README.md

 }
 ```

-Thus, the `ArgumentValue` property of a `RequiredArgumentOption` object
+Thus, the `ArgumentValue` property of a `RequiredArgumentOption` object provides
-provides the value of the option argument.
+the value of the option argument.

 ### Options with an option argument specified two or more times

 You can specify the same option two or more times.
+For example, suppose the
-For example, suppose the option `-f`, as noted above,
+option `-f`, as noted above, which takes an argument, is specified on the
-which takes an argument, is specified on the command line as follows:
+command line as follows:

 > `-f foo -f bar -f baz`

 In such cases, the `ArgumentValues` property of a `RequiredArgumentOption`
 object is useful.
-The following code shows how to use the property.
+The following code shows how to use the property:

 ```csharp
 var options = setting.Options;